Kingomac/qa-bot/README.md

 REPPLY_CHANNEL=id // Channel id for the bot to repply LEARN_CHANNEL=id // Channel id for the bot to accept requests DB_URL=mongodb://localhost:27017/
+MODE=testing (shows channel id in every message)/development/production
 ```

-Run the MongoDB database, link the bot with the discord server and run the bot with `npx tsc; npm start`
+Run the MongoDB database, link the bot with the discord server and run the bot with `npx tsc; npm start`.

+# Commands

+For LEARN_CHANNEL:

+- `y-l:(random answer)`: adds a random answer that the bot will send when there isn't an answer to a question.
+- `y-l:(question)::answer`: adds an answer to a question.
+- `y-qa:buscar:(question)`: searchs the \_id and answer of a question.
+- `y-qa:borrar:(_id)`: deletes a question by an \_id given.
+- `y-r:lista`: prints a list of the random answers.
+- `y-r:borrar:(random answer)`: deletes a random answer without writing the \_id.
+- `y:borrar`: only for members with the role ADMIN.
+Deletes every message in the channel (works in every channel).